 Pick a song that both of you guys have a connection with.
 For example, the word of the song resonates with you and your love, or both of you experienced good feelings when you listened to it for the first time.

 Put on a suit and a long (maxi) dress with formal shoes (if you are planning on wearing them) and dance together.
 Make yourself adopted to the kind of clothes you will wear on your wedding night because some moves are not easy with formal outfits and long dresses.

 Pick a short song to dance with or ask your DJ to play a shorter version of the song.
 Don’t get yourself exhausted at the same time you don’t want to lose the attention of your audience somewhere in the middle of the dance.
 Make everyone engaged by performing short yet beautiful.

 Please note that the first dance happens only once in your life, therefore enjoy it!
 Be present, be in love.

-If you are planning for your wedding in 2022, feel free to shoot me an email to set up a FREE consultation session.
+If you are planning for your wedding, feel free to contact me to set up a FREE consultation session.